-- 3.1 The Bill was presented on the SPCHD and Technical Working group (TWG) on 19 April 2016.
+- 3.1 The Bill was presented on the Social Protection, Community and Human Development (SPCHD) and Technical Working group (TWG) on the 19th April 2016.
 The TWG gave support for the Bill to be presented before the SPCHD Cluster of Directors-General.
 Furthermore, the Bill has been presented to NEDLAC. - 3.2 A Socio-Economic Impact Assessment System (SEIAS) was conducted on the Bill.
-A SEIAS and quality assurance sign-off form granting permission to the Department to proceed with submission of the Property Practitioners Bill to Cabinet was obtained. - 3.3 The Bill was tabled before the SPCHD Cluster for the recommendations that it be tabled before the SPCHD Cabinet Committee and subsequently be published for public comments.
-The Bill was further presented at the Economic Sectors, Employment and Infrastructure Development Cluster of Directors-General (ESEID) on 7 December 2016, as it has a huge impact on the economy of the country. - 3.4 The Bill was gazetted for public comments on 31 March 2017 for 30 days and information sessions were held in all nine provinces.
-It must be noted that when the Bill was published for public comments in the Government Gazette and after the information sessions were held, all the comments received were considered.
+A SEIAS and quality assurance sign-off form granting permission to the Department to proceed with submission of the Property Practitioners Bill to Cabinet was obtained. - 3.3 The Bill was tabled before the SPCHD Cluster for the recommendations that it be tabled before the SPCHD Cabinet Committee and subsequently, be published for public comments.
+The Bill was further presented at the Economic Sectors, Employment and Infrastructure Development Cluster of Directors-General (ESEID) on 07 December 2016, as it has a huge impact on the economy of the country. - 3.4 The Bill was gazetted for public comments on the 31st March 2017 for 30 days and information sessions were held in all the nine provinces.
+It must be noted that when the Bill was published for public comments in the government gazette and after the information sessions were held, all the comments received were considered.
 The comments that were enhancing the content and substance of the Bill were incorporated.